 Humans at the End of South Asia

 Sri Lanka is home to the earliest fossil evidence for Homo sapiens in South Asia and also provides some of the earliest evidence for human rainforest resource use anywhere in the world.
 There is also a network of urban settlements in the arid parts of the island that demonstrate sophisticated hydrological technologies to control water.
-The investigation of the archaeological record of this country, and its climate-environment-human interactions, is a key priority of the Department of Archaeology, Max Planck Institute for the Science of Human History.
+The investigation of the archaeological record of this country, and its climate-environment-human interactions, is a key priority of the Department of Archaeology.

 Sitting at the southern tip of South Asia, Sri Lanka is located in the middle of the proposed southern dispersal route of humans from Africa into Southeast Asia and Australasia.
 In addition, it sits at the centre of the Indian Ocean Monsoon that dictates climatic and vegetation transects across this 65,000 km2 island that appears to structure its archaeological record.
 The earliest record for human presence in South Asia, including early microlith and bone tool technologies and evidence for personal ornamentation, occurs in the modern-day Wet Zone rainforests of Sri Lanka, while the earliest appearance of urbanism occurs in the arid Dry Zone, with an apparent focus on the control and maintenance of reliable access to water.